Burgo de Osma in Soria, Castile and Leon

 Remote work from a village or town?
 Yes, you can do it!

-The chance to meet and live in different locations is one of the many advantages of remote working.
+The chance to know and live in different locations is one of the many advantages of remote working.
+In Spain, you only need a work visa if your country of origin is outside the European Union.
 In Spain, through the Network of Welcoming Towns, you find municipalities with up to 5,000 inhabitants where a series of minimum criteria and standards are met for remote work (3G/4G coverage, Wi-Fi connections in spaces, type of connection from companies to individuals, etc).
 But there is more: these are places that boast nature, cultural spaces and services that make everyday life easier (doctor's surgeries, supermarkets, bars, training centres, associations and volunteering, etc.).
 Fancy a change?
-In addition to working remotely, in these towns, you can enjoy the quality of life and tranquility typical of rural areas.
+In addition to working remotely, in these towns, you can enjoy the quality of life and tranquillity typical of rural areas.

 Terrace and gardens in the courtyard of the castle of Sigüenza, Guadalajara